 In the video clip below Reid Hall, a highly regarded volleyball strength and conditioning coach, takes you through a volleyball plyometric routine that he uses to train players of all levels.

 Here are the exercises:

 Drop to Load – 1 x12 with a 5-10 second rest between reps

 The athlete begins on a plyometric box and drops to the ground.
 The athlete should land softly with the toes first followed by the heels.
-They should descend into a semi-squat position with the knees angles slightly outward.
-The hands should be back and their back should be angled slightly more that 45-degrees.
+They should descend into a semi-squat position with the knees angled slightly outward.
+The hands should be back and their back should be angled slightly more than 45-degrees.
 This is called the loaded position.